The Imperfection Experiment

 And if you’re feeling stuck with anything.
 Unable or fearful of moving forward for fear it won’t be perfect, I invite you to join me, and just let it out.
 However imperfect or uncalculated.

 And simply honor yourself for opening to the flow.
 Moving forward without having it all figured out.
 And remember that that is how you grow and learn.
 It’s a step in putting yourself and your creativity out there that just can’t be avoided.
 So let’s do it together.
 (I have another confession.
 I just read over this and couldn’t help myself in fixing one spelling error… but I’m hoping you won’t judge me for that 😉 )

 OK, so technically this is an addendum, not a change…

-I received the most positive responses from readers about this blog than any other I’d written to date.
+I received more positive responses from readers about this blog than any other I’d written to date.
 And I encourage you to do a little experiment of your own: Create something in one unedited swoop, not stopping to edit, change, or plan at all.
 A monologue, a song, a comedy set, the first chapter of a novel—whatever, and share it.
 Just make sure you share it with at least several people so you can get a range of feedback.
 Then be sure to head over to my FB group — TEA House — and share with us how it went.